ahmedbaligh/cs50/README.md

 # CS50 Problem Sets
-This repository contains my own solutions to weekly problem sets in CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming. **(ongoing)**
+This repository contains my own solutions to weekly problem sets in CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

 ## CS50 Library for C